Telecommunications industry in China - statistics & facts

 In the same year, its competitor China Telecom generated a revenue of nearly 400 billion yuan from its voice, internet, and other services.
 While the number of mobile subscribers of China Telecom increased, its fixed-lines users shrank to almost half compared to 2008.
 To stay competitive in the coming digital era, the major telecommunications providers in China also expanded to innovative business segments, such as IoT devices, e-payment, and cloud services.

 By 2025, China was forecasted to host the most 5G connections in the world, approximately equaling to the sum of North America, Asia-Pacific developed countries, and western Europe.
 By the end of 2020, China was planning to activate more than 130,000 5G base stations.
-In the meantime, Chinese smartphone companies Vivo, Xiaomi, and OPPO shipped about 58 million units of 5G smartphones in the first quarter of 2021, accounting for more than 43 percent of the global 5G smartphone shipments.
+In the meantime, Chinese smartphone companies Vivo, Xiaomi, and OPPO shipped about 58 million units of 5G smartphones in the first quarter of 2021.
+A year later Xiaomi alone accounted for almost 16 percent of the global 5G smartphone shipments.

 This text provides general information.
 Statista assumes no